 A sorority is a value-based organization of women who share a bond of ritual, friendship, service and sisterhood.
 Members of a sorority make a commitment to uphold the values of the organization itself.
 Through their common experiences, centered on a pursuit of higher education, they build bonds that last a lifetime.

 While rooted deep in history, the sorority membership remains a valuable experience.
-Today, 25-30% of Willamette women choose to join a sorority during their undergraduate years.
-Hundreds of Willamette alumni are grateful for the opportunities afforded them by their Greek membership, while current members learn timeless skills of leadership, scholarship and social interaction.
+Today, nearly 20% of Willamette women choose to join a sorority during their undergraduate years.
+Hundreds of Willamette alumni are grateful for the opportunities afforded them by their membership, while current members learn timeless skills of leadership, scholarship and social interaction.